leonbreedt/FavIcon/README.md

 ## Troubleshooting

-##### It fails at runtime with an error `dyld: Library not loaded: @rpath/LibXML2.framework/LibXML2`.
-I have not found a way to deal well with embedded frameworks.
-I use an embedded framework that wraps libxml2 for HTML parsing.
-If you're using Carthage, you can fix this by adding `$(SRCROOT)/Carthage/Build/iOS/LibXML2.framework` to the Input Files for the `carthage copy-frameworks` build phase.

 ##### When setting the UIImage of a UIImageView in the completion block, it doesn't update the image.
 The completion block is called from a background queue, if you use send it to